ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-refresh/index.md

 Maintaining open groups is achieved when all of the following are configured:

-- Not Infinite Scrolling (`serverSideInfiniteScroll=false`).
-When using Infinite Scroll, groups and children will be lost.

 - Refreshing (`params.purge=false`).
 When using a purge, groups and children will be lost.

 - Row IDs are provided (`getRowId()` implemented, see [Row IDs](/row-ids/)).
 If not providing Row IDs, groups and children will be lost